viam-labs/viamcodelabs/site/viamguides/src/sample/sample.md

 - [GoLang](https://golang.org/doc/install) Installed

 ### What You’ll Build
-- A Snowflake Guide
+- A Viam Guide

 <!-- ------------------------ -->
 ## Metadata Configuration
 Duration: 2

-It is important to set the correct metadata for your Snowflake Guide.
+It is important to set the correct metadata for your Viam Guide.
 The metadata contains all the information required for listing and publishing your guide and includes the following:

-- **summary**: This is a sample Snowflake Guide
+- **summary**: This is a sample Viam Guide
   - This should be a short, 1 sentence description of your guide.
 This will be visible on the main landing page.
 - **id**: sample
   - make sure to match the id here with the name of the file, all one word.